Explained: What is False Information (Fake News)?

 Lots of things you read online especially in your social media feeds may appear to be true, often is not.
-Fake news is news, stories or hoaxes created to deliberately misinform or deceive readers.
+False information is news, stories or hoaxes created to deliberately misinform or deceive readers.
 Usually, these stories are created to either influence people’s views, push a political agenda or cause confusion and can often be a profitable business for online publishers.
-Fake news stories can deceive people by looking like trusted websites or using similar names and web addresses to reputable news organisations.
+False information can deceive people by looking like trusted websites or using similar names and web addresses to reputable news organisations.

 According to Martina Chapman (Media Literacy Expert), there are three elements to fake news; ‘Mistrust, misinformation and manipulation’.

-Fake news is not new however it has become a hot topic in 2017.
+False information is not new, however it has become a hot topic since 2017.
 Traditionally we got our news from trusted sources, journalists and media outlets that are required to follow strict codes of practice.
 However, the internet has enabled a whole new way to publish, share and consume information and news with very little regulation or editorial standards.

 Many people now get news from social media sites and networks and often it can be difficult to tell whether stories are credible or not.
 Information overload and a general lack of understanding about how the internet works by people has also contributed to an increase in fake news or hoax stories.
 Social media sites can play a big part in increasing the reach of these type of stories.